 Still, it appears to beat anything else on the market at this price.
 Overland Storage Inc. previously held the record of 1.5 million MSBF for a similar product.
 Overland executives were unavailable for comment on this story.

 Quantum's claims about breaking records, while impressive, should be considered carefully, since IT benchmarks are sometimes pumped up for the sake of publicity.
 In this instance, Quantum's benchmark does not mean that the SuperLoader is guaranteed to run for 2 million swaps, or cycles, before it stands a chance of breaking.
-It actually means the company estimates that it is likely
+It actually means the company estimates that it is likely to see one failure across a population of 2 million products.
+See!
+Careful people.

 "We have no way of calculating what customers are doing with the product in terms of number of cycles, but we do know how many need to be repaired," Oade says.
 "We have accumulated that many cycles in-house without breakage, and very few have come back needing repairs."
 With these two metrics in mind, Oade says, he is confident the benchmark is accurate.